 I am a military spouse that takes pride in educating herself on any and all information I can get my hands on.
 When I sat on the 2010-2011 Military Officers Association of America (MOAA) Currently Serving Spouses Council, I had the unique opportunity to meet and learn so much about many of the other services and their military families’ greatest struggles and greatest accomplishments.
 I also learned some shocking details about the unemployment rate among military spouses.
 Because I chose to be a “stay-at-home mom,” I had no idea how difficult it was for the military spouses who were trying to get a job.
 I was almost embarrassed.

 For the next two years I made a conscience effort to learn and read everything I could find about unemployment in the military spouse community.
-That included attending the last two MOAA “Keeping a Career on the Move” Military Spouse Symposiums, an event periodically held around the country, in Norfolk in 2011 and San Diego in 2012.
+That included attending the two MOAA “Keeping a Career on the Move” Military Spouse Symposiums, an event periodically held around the country, in Norfolk and San Diego.

 Though I had to travel to both, it was no problem.
 When you are military you know someone in almost every town, right?
 Too easy.
 And being an extrovert I wanted it to also be a party.
 What better way than to recruit your best spouse friends?
 I sold it as a “girl’s weekend away” where you get to learn something new.
 Who doesn’t love that?
 (Okay, my teenagers wouldn’t, but they were not my target).

 So, you ask, what could I possibly learn from attending the same MOAA spouse career conference two years in a row?
 The answer is “plenty.”
 Here are the top five things: